flutter/samples/place_tracker/README.md

 ## Goals

+* Learn how to create an interface composed of GoogleMap and other widgets.
 * Learn how to show, control, and modify a GoogleMap widget.
 * Learn how to place a marker on a map.
-* Learn how to incorporate the GoogleMap widget with other Flutter widgets.

 ## The important bits